MicrosoftDocs/powerapps-docs/articles/guided-learning/learning-spo-app-customize.md

 ## Edit/create screen
 Finally, on the screen where you edit and create entries, we want to change a field so it's easier to enter text.
-Click or tap the **Overview** text input box then choose the **Edit Multi-line Text** control.
+Click or tap the **Overview** field drop-down and choose the **Edit Multi-line Text** control.

 ![Change the edit screen fields](./media/learning-spo-app-customize/generate-edit-fields.png)